T Level in Construction: Design, Surveying and Planning

 You will also attend tutorial sessions weekly to develop your employability skills, industrial placement preparation, personal development, social action, performance, wellbeing, and the next steps following your graduation from the course.

-Students are expected to undertake private study, preparation for assessment and undertaking assessment when not under supervision, such as preparatory reading, revision, and independent research in order to complete and show achievement for the qualification.
+Students are expected to undertake private study, prepare for assessment and undertake assessment when not under supervision, such as preparatory reading, revision, and independent research in order to complete and show achievement for the qualification.

 For information related to the course assessment, please see the relevant section.